evanlutz725/homelab_series/suricata_alerting/README.md

 # Suricata Alert Monitor

+## Requirements.txt

+It's so small that I'm just gonna tell you to do this instead of making a whole file for ONE package:

+pip install slack_sdk

+Into your local python env

 ## Overview

 This project is a monitoring script designed to analyze Suricata logs and detect high-severity security alerts.
 It continuously scans the Suricata **fast.log** file for specific threat indicators and sends notifications when critical threats are detected.